-The project site is located near the northeastern corner of the intersection of West Boulevard and 67th Street at in the West Adams - Baldwin Hills - Leimert Community Plan Area.
-The project site consists of two (2) contiguous lots totaling approximately 20,648 square feet, with approximately 120 feet of frontage along the east side of West Boulevard and a lot depth of approximately 170 feet, as provided in Exhibit B. The site is currently improved with two (2) one-story commercial buildings and accessory structures, with no trees on the subject site or along the public right-of-way, as provided in Exhibit C. There are no known designated historic resources or cultural monuments on the subject site.
+The project site is located at 4219-4227 S. Broadway in Southeast Los Angeles Community Plan Area.
+The project site consists of two (2) contiguous lots totaling 12,650 square feet, with approximately 100 feet of frontage along Broadway, as provided in Exhibit B. The site is currently occupied by a commercial building and surface parking lot, with no trees on the subject site or along the public right-of-way, as provided in Exhibit C. There are no known designated historic resources or cultural monuments on the subject site.